yi-json/jsonyi.dev/_pages/about.md

 I am currently a TA for COMP 550 (Algorithms), and was previously a TA for COMP 211 (System Fundamentals) in C for Fall 2024, and COMP 210 (Data Structures) in Java from Fall 2023 to Spring 2024.

-I was also a Research Assistant at an NSF-funded Research Training Group (RTG) at the UNC Statistics Department under [Prof. Chudi Zhong](https://chudizhong.github.io/) where I optimized Interpretable Machine Learning Algorithms in C++ and Python.
+I was also a Research Assistant at an NSF-funded Research Training Group (RTG) at the UNC Statistics Department under [Prof. Chudi Zhong](https://chudizhong.github.io/) where I optimized Interpretable ML Algorithms in C++ and Python.

 My interests lie in low-latency development, operating systems, machine learning, and algorithms.